Module Controllers

 </script>

-By calling Innoclapps.request() you will receive Axios instance pre-configured for Concord CRM with correct API URL that you can use to make HTTP request to a specific route.
+By calling Innoclapps.request() you will receive Axios instance pre-configured for Concord CRM with correct API prefix that you can use to make HTTP request to the specified route URL.